-The Jubilee Arts Archive 1974-94 contains a substantial collection of negatives and slides – over 20,000 – conserved by Sandwell Community History and Archives Service, along with standard 8 film, VHS video and miscellaneous print materials.
-The photographs were taken by Jubilee Arts & Theatre Company, primarily as documentation of their projects in Sandwell and the Black Country, and sometimes further afield.
-They were made by both professional and amateur photographers, as well as communities.
+The Jubilee Arts Archive 1974-94 contains a substantial collection of negatives and slides – over 20,000 – conserved by Sandwell Community History and Archives Service, along with original exhibition prints, Super 8mm film, VHS video and miscellaneous print materials.
+The photographs were taken by Jubilee Theatre and Community Arts Company, primarily as documentation of their projects in Sandwell and the Black Country, and sometimes further afield.
+They were made by both professional and amateur photographers, as well as community members.
 A sample of these can be viewed on this site, along with written texts, film, oral history and other resources.
+Enjoy!

-Artists from Laundry have been working with Sandwell Heritage and Archives Service to preserve and share this important archive.
-In the spirit of the original arts group we have been returning to the original locations in the borough and working with groups to explore and interpret the material, collecting oral histories, personal snapshots and memorabilia which has informed our curation of this site.
+In 2014-15, artists from Laundry worked with Sandwell Community History and Archives Service to preserve and share this important archive.
+In the spirit of the original arts group we returned to the original locations in the borough, working with groups to explore and interpret the material, collecting oral histories, personal snapshots and memorabilia, which has informed our curation of this site.

 We presented work at the 2014 May Day event with Sandwell Trades Council, even recreating a silkscreen poster from the same event in 1982, with the original artist present and undertaking a self-portrait workshop.
 (We also did a traditional shadow puppet show.)
 We worked with Tipton Local History Society to create workshops targeted at primary school children, offering an opportunity for them to explore archive and heritage material.
 (The ancient technology represented by a Kodak Carousel 35 mm slide projections proved a big attraction).
 We joined with events at Rounds Green Library, with a little help from a ukelele band, made film and photo presentations in other libraries; we’ve organised exploratory walks along the High Street of West Bromwich, based on archive images, with children and parents from Hall Green Primary.
 We had help from John Bates, who has a huge collection of film projectors, helping us view the super 8mm footage we unexpectedly found in a box.